fredliu168/TheEconomist2022/2022-05-07/Graphic detail/Religion, not gender, is the best predictor of views on abortion.md

 In a sample of 13,659 people surveyed by YouGov, a pollster, just 28% of white or older Hispanic evangelicals wanted abortion to be “always” or “mostly” legal.
 Despite the Catholic and Orthodox churches’ opposition, 53% of whites and 65% of Hispanics in these groups favoured abortion rights.
 Among agnostics and people who did not list a religion, the shares were 61% for those who did not attend college, and 79% for people who did.
 Other strong backers were Jews (76%) and atheists (a hefty 92%).
 America’s political coalitions reflect these cleavages already.
 However, whites who are non-evangelical Protestants, or who are not religiously affiliated and lack college degrees, favour abortion rights more than they do Democratic candidates.
 Their loyalty may now be up for grabs. ■
-Sources: YouGov; General Social Survey; Pew Research Centre; Caitlyn Myers
+Sources: YouGov; General Social Survey; Pew Research Centre; Caitlin Myers